daleiyang/Projects/InterviewExercise/ICSS/README.md

 ![alt tag](https://github.com/daleiyang/Projects/blob/main/InterviewExercise/ICSS/pics/3.jpg)

-- Create 17 price list objects for these 17 nodes.
-Each price list object contains the prices of operators with the same prefix which belong to this node.
+- Create 17 prefix list objects for these 17 nodes.
+Each prefix list object contains the prices of operators with the same prefix which belong to the node with the same index.
 Refer to lines 46-74 of [trie.c](https://github.com/daleiyang/Projects/blob/main/InterviewExercise/ICSS/trie.c#L46) and lines 40-57 of [trie.out](https://github.com/daleiyang/Projects/blob/main/InterviewExercise/ICSS/trie.out#L40).

 ![alt tag](https://github.com/daleiyang/Projects/blob/main/InterviewExercise/ICSS/pics/4.jpg)

-- For example: the prefix "46732".
+- For example: prefix is "46732".
+  1. The first number is "4".
+From the root node (nodes[0]), we find out the value in the index 4 is 5.
+This means we need to move to nodes[5].
+  2. Next number is "6".
+  3.
+  4.
+  5.
+  6.

 - After getting the longest prefix-matching for each operator (if there is a match), we only need to check each returned item to find the one with the lowest price.
 Refer to lines 206-214 of [trie.c](https://github.com/daleiyang/Projects/blob/main/InterviewExercise/ICSS/trie.c#L206)